 Asian Drinks Don’t Get More “Official” than Taiwan’s Most Famous Liquor, Kaoliang

 Kaoliang is both Taiwan’s most famous alcoholic beverage – having won a global award in 2021 – and one of the country’s strongest as well.
 It has a high alcohol content, usually 58%, packed with flavor and with a kick like tequila.
 They brew it from a type of grain called sorghum.
-Sorghum, in case you’ve never heard of it before (I know I hadn’t), originated round about the Middle East some 8,000 years ago.
+In case you’ve never heard of Sorghum before (I know I hadn’t), it originated around the Middle East some 8,000 years ago.

 Want Something a Little Different?
 Try Some Whisky with Kavalan